Skip to main content

 Safety stock

-Updated over a week ago
+Updated over 3 months ago

 Overview

 Safety stock is additional inventory held to reduce the risk that an item might run out of stock and acts as a buffer between forecasted and actual demand levels during the order period.
-It is included in order proposals to cover uncertainty in the forecast.
+It is included in the order proposals to cover uncertainty in the forecast.

 Safety stock will be included in order proposals whether future demand comes from the statistical forecast or the user-entered forecast override.